 IRS tax returns and financial reports and statements

 Your IRS tax returns, including financial reports and statements for the relevant period, will be crucial to both proving and supporting your lost income claim.
-It is helpful to have two to three years of tax returns and financial documents for supporting how much money you may have lost because of the injuries.
+It is helpful to have two to three years of tax returns and financial documents to support how much money you may have lost because of the injuries.

 Proving lost income as a self-employed person may take time and more effort because you will need to provide more evidence to prove your compensation and actual missed workdays.
 This is because one can’t go to the employer for the necessary information.